Monkeystation/photanol-com/src/pages/index.md

         across thousands of meters of tubing laid out in a controlled greenhouse.
 Sunlight powering the bacteria’s productive magic.
 Creating a massive and very impressive bio-plant.
-All with big thanks to funding from four new investors. "
+All with big thanks to funding from four new investors and H2020 Project RePLAy. "
       year: "2020"
       title: First demonstration plant
       icon: /img/roadmap_construction.png